Quantum synchronization of qubits via dynamical Casimir effect: Introduction

 Along with the DCE, the core element of the present study is the intriguing phenomenon of synchronization.
-Synchronization, characterized by adjustment of rhythms or phases of self-sustained oscillators due to their weak interaction or external driving, is omnipresent phenomenon in a wide range of fields~\cite{Cambridge_2001}.
-In the field of neuroscience, for example, synchronous firing of neurons plays a key role in enabling rapid pattern recognition of visual information for mammals~\cite{Visual_neuron}.
-In the last decade, synchronization in quantum regime has attracted a great deal of interest.
-A number of studies on the synchronization in the quantum system, such as quantum van der Pol oscillators~\cite{Quantum_synchronization_of_two_Van_der_Pol_oscillators, Nissi, Walter_2014, Squeezing_Enhances,setoyama2022lie}, two-level systems~\cite{Zhirov, Zhirov2, eneriz2019degree, bath2021, Quantum-phase, star-type, huan2020synchronization}, noise-induced synchronization \cite{Noise-Induced,setoyama2023lie}, and so forth~\cite{Spin-1_Atoms,Measure_synchronization, Quantum_Synchronization_and_Entanglement}, have been reported.
-Moreover, potential applications of quantum synchronization, including a probing scheme and quantum communication, have been discussed in several studies~\cite{10.1063/5.0061478, PhysRevA.94.052121, Liu:19}.
-This implies that the exploration of synchronization in the quantum systems holds the potential to significantly advance the frontiers of quantum science.
+Synchronization, characterized by an adjustment of rhythms or phases of self-sustained oscillators due to their weak interaction or external driving, is omnipresent in a wide range of fields~\cite{Cambridge_2001}.
+For example, in the field of neuroscience, the synchronous firing of neurons is crucial to the rapid pattern recognition of visual information for mammals~\cite{Visual_neuron}.
+Further, since the last decade, synchronization in quantum regimes has attracted a great deal of interest.
+Many studies have focused on the synchronization in quantum systems, such as quantum van der Pol oscillators~\cite{Quantum_synchronization_of_two_Van_der_Pol_oscillators, Nissi, Walter_2014, Squeezing_Enhances, setoyama2024lie}, two-level systems~\cite{Zhirov, Zhirov2, eneriz2019degree, bath2021, star-type, huan2020synchronization, composite-two-qubit, Classical-driving}, noise-induced synchronization \cite{Noise-Induced,setoyama2023lie}, and others~\cite{Spin-1_Atoms,Measure_synchronization, Quantum_Synchronization_and_Entanglement, Measurement-Induced, Topological}.
+Moreover, several studies have explored the potential applications of quantum synchronization, e.g., in a probing scheme and quantum communication~\cite{10.1063/5.0061478, PhysRevA.94.052121, Liu:19}, highlighting the potential of quantum synchronization in the significant advancement of the frontiers of quantum science.